Zeald/.github/pull_request_template.md

 ## Checklist

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
 If you're unsure about any of them, don't hesitate to ask someone.
 This is simply a reminder of what we are going to look for before merging your code._
+- [ ] My PR adequately explains these changes so that others can understand them
 - [ ] I have performed a self-review of my own code
 - [ ] Any dependent changes have been merged and published in other modules (or PR's linked in this PR)
 - [ ] My code follows the style used in this project